Escape for a week of magnificent cycling in one of the world’s fastest developing cycling nations.

 Alto del Escobero

 Today we’ll tackle one f the toughest climbs in Colombia - the Escobero!
 Frequently used by riders like Rigoberto Uran in his training before the Tour de France, the Escobero is on a par with the infamous Monte Zoncolan in Italy.

 Leaving the hotel we start the long, gradual climb to the Alto Sant Elena followed by 20km of beautiful country lanes that lead to Las Palmas.
 Las Palmas sits 800m above the city of Medellin and you can enjoy the views of this magnificent city down in the valley below.

 After a long downhill we cut across the southern side of the city to Envigado where the Escobero climb starts.
 With an average grade of over 10%, the Hors-Categorie Escobero is a favourite training climb for the Colombian climbers preparing the Giro or the Tour!
 From the summit enjoy the long descent back to our hotel.

 Today’s ride features much of Rigoberto Uran’s favourite training routes to the east of Medellin.
 After yesterday’s challenging ride, and with a big ride on the cards for tomorrow, we’ve planned a shorter ride today with not too much climbing.

-From the hotel we head north to La Ramada then turn south towards Marinilla and eventiullay on to El Carmen de Viboral.
+From the hotel we head north to La Ramada then turn south towards Marinilla and eventually on to El Carmen de Viboral.
 Although just a small village, El Carmen is the capital of handcrafted ceramics in the region and we’ll have a short coffee shop and look around to see the local craftsmen at work.
-From El Carmen we head back to Gaviria’s home town of La Ceja where the climbing starts with the Alto Pantanillo followed by the climb to Carrizales.
+From El Carmen we head back to Gaviria’s home town of La Ceja and the climb to the Alto Pantanillo.